Scientific Discovery in the Age of AI and Supercomputing: Results

 The same holds for novelty (\hyperref[fig:2]{Figure 2b}).
 Among top-cited papers, we measured how often they introduce genuinely new terms.
 AI, HPC, and especially their combination all correlate with a higher propensity to introduce novel terminology.
 Once again, the greatest boost is recorded when the two are used together.
 In eight out of 27 fields, more than 10\% of AI+HPC papers qualify as novel – roughly double the rate observed for work using neither technology.

 To account for confounding factors (e.g., author affiliation and other researcher-level indicators such as prior citations), we estimated statistical models [see \hyperref[sm:methodology]{SM}].
 In the baseline group (papers using neither AI nor HPC), the predicted probability of introducing a novel term is roughly 5\%.
 Using either AI or HPC alone is associated with a modest increase of 7–8\%.
 But when the two are used together, the predicted likelihood jumps to 16\% – a three-fold increase beyond additive expectations.

-Whether measured by citation impact or novelty, the evidence points in the same direction: AI and HPC, especially in tandem, have become powerful engines of breakthrough science.
+These findings are robust to alternative novelty measures, alternative AI keyword definitions, the exclusion of Computer Science and other individual subject areas as well as other sample restrictions [see \hyperref[sm:methodology]{SM}].